Frequently Asked Questions

 There are many faculty and staff resources at CC, who can offer support and point you in the direction of on- and off- campus resources.
 For a list of faculty and staff who identify as LGBTQ or ally resources visit Join the Community.

 Boettcher Health Center offers STI testing and annual exams, counseling and psychological services, and provides condoms.
 Chaplains Bruce Coriell and Kate Holbrook; the Sexual Assault Response Coordinator, Tara Misra; and Boettcher Counseling and Psychological Services are confidential resources for students.
-In addition to Colorado College resources, the Colorado Springs community has a lot to offer LGBTQ students.
+In addition to Colorado College resources, the Colorado Springs community has a lot to offer LGBTQIA+ students.
 Visit our Resources page for more information.

 How many queer students are there at CC?